-Becoming familiar with the signs your cat is dying can help you make an ill or older pet more comfortable at the end of her life.
-When a cat is too sick to survive and recover, the signs she is actively dying can sometimes be very subtle.
+Becoming familiar with the signs your cat is dying can help you make an ill or older pet more comfortable at the end of their life.
+When a cat is too sick to survive and recover, the signs they are actively dying can sometimes be very subtle.
 Recognizing them is an essential part of caring for your pet.

 Signs a Cat Is Dying

-According to the page FelineCRF.org, many medical signs indicate a cat is near death.
-The exact symptoms a cat display depends on which illness he has.
+Many medical symptoms indicate a cat is near death.
+The exact signs a cat display depends on which illness they have.
 However, there are some basic symptoms all cats experience as their bodies begin to shut down.

 Lowered Heart Rate

-Depending on its age and what it's doing, the average cat's heart beats 140 to 220 beats per minute.
-As the cat's heart weakens, and the animal is closer to dying, the heart rate drops dramatically to just a fraction of its normal rate.
-Near the end, there are longer, and longer pauses between each beat and the pattern becomes very irregular until the heart stops.
+Depending on their age and what they're doing, the average cat's heart beats 140 to 220 beats per minute.
+As a cat's heart weakens and the animal is closer to dying, their heart rate drops dramatically to just a fraction of its normal rate.
+Near the end, there are longer pauses between each beat, and the pattern becomes very irregular until the heart stops.

 Lowered Respiration